Semigroup actions on sets and the Burnside ring: Homotopy category of monoid actions and the Burnside ring

-In the classical theory of group actions, when a group $G$ is given, the Burnside ring of $G$, denoted by $A(G)$, is defined as the Gr\o"thendieck ring of the semiring of isomorphism classes of finite $G$-sets.
-The Burnside ring of a group is a very important construction in the group theory, and has several applications, see e.g. \cite{tomdieck}, \cite{dress}, \cite{dress2}, \cite{dress3}.
-We define the Burnside ring of a monoid by using saturation of the homotopical structure of $\bAct(I)$.
-The isomorphism classes in $\Ho(\bAct(I))$ forms a semiring under disjoint union as addition and cartesian product as multiplication.
+In the classical theory of group actions, when a group $G$ is given, the Burnside ring of $G$, denoted by $A(G)$, is defined as the Gr\"othendieck ring of the semiring of isomorphism classes of finite $G$-sets where the addition is given by disjoint union and the multiplication is given by cartesian product.
+The Burnside ring of a group is a very important construction in group theory, and has several applications, see e.g. \cite{tomdieck}, \cite{dress}, \cite{dress2}, \cite{dress3}.
+We define the Burnside ring of a monoid by using the homotopical structure on $\act_l(I)$.
+The isomorphism classes in $\Ho(\act_l(I))$ forms a semiring under disjoint union as addition and cartesian product as multiplication.
 We call the Gr\"othendieck ring of this semiring as the Burnside ring of $I$, and we denote this ring by $\A(I)$.
-Let us denote by $K(I)$ the Gr\"othendieck group of a monoid $I$.
-Then $\A(K(I))$ denotes the usual Burnside ring of the group $ K(I) $ (see e.g. \cite{tomdieck}).
-Most of the properties of this Burnside ring follows from the Section \ref{Section:invfinite}.
+Most of the properties of this Burnside ring follows from Section \ref{Section:invfinite}.